ispc/ispc/docs/ispc.rst

    // use ptr...
    delete[] ptr;

-In the above code, each program instance allocates its own ``count`-sized array of ``uniform int`` values, uses that memory, and then deallocates that memory.
+In the above code, each program instance allocates its own ``count`` sized array of ``uniform int`` values, uses that memory, and then deallocates that memory.
 Uses of ``new`` and ``delete`` in ``ispc`` programs are serviced by corresponding calls the system C library's ``malloc()`` and